Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

                             & x_{ws} \in \lbrace 0, 1 \rbrace & \forall s \in S, w \in W_{s} \\
         \end{alignat}

-    The objective computes the total cost of all shift assignments based on worker pay rates.
+    The objective computes the total preference of all shift assignments, which we seek to maximize.
 The first constraint ensures that all shifts are assigned the required number of workers, while the second constraint ensures workers are assigned to an acceptable number of shifts.